You are currently browsing the category archive for the ‘Bath’ category.

 We walked into the dining room, passing their glass ice cream case, and settled into a booth next to the front window.
 A friendly young waitress greeted us with menus then quickly brought our requested two cups of coffee and tall glasses of iced water.

 Shut the Door’s breakfast menu features a nice variety of omelets, pancakes, and French Toast, along with a large selection of other assorted breakfast fare.
 I almost expected there might be an offering of an ice cream topped waffle on the breakfast menu but didn’t see it.
 A table sign did offer “funnel cake fries.”
-Almost took them up on that but I’ve been watching my carbs.
-In no time at all we’d placed our simple order for eggs and bacon.
+Almost took them up on that but I’ve been watching my carbs. :smile: In no time at all we’d placed our simple order for eggs and bacon.